Today's Thursday • 5 mins read

 Narcissists can be sweet or brutal to others, but they are never likable to themselves.

 Many narcissists end up schizoid, delusional, or paranoid.
-In some cases, to avoid an oncoming relentless and gnawing depression, they give up on life itself.
+In some cases, to avoid an oncoming depression, they may give up on life itself.

 But, while narcissism is a rational choice based on self-preservation, it is also a reversible choice that can save many self-hating narcissists from self-destruction.